HOW-TO

 Windows will likely tell you that it cannot run because the volume is in use, so it will ask to schedule the scan for the next time you restart.
 Type Y and then reboot your computer.
 This process can take anywhere from twenty minutes to several hours depending on the size of your drive and how many errors exist.

 Every modern drive has a built-in monitoring system called S.M.A.R.T.
 (Self-Monitoring, Analysis, and Reporting Technology).
+This is a reporting technology that tracks various health metrics like spin-up time, temperature, and error rates.
 While Windows doesn’t give you a pretty graph of this data by default, you can pull the basic status using PowerShell.

 1. Right-click the Start button and select “Windows Terminal (Admin)” or “PowerShell (Admin).”